 Technology is becoming a key tool in creating substantial positive change in the world.
 There is a huge range of groups and diversity of approaches, all playing their important part.
 Digital change makers play a key role in supporting these groups and approaches, helping them think and learn about systems thinking, utilising networks, facilitation and working with people to co-create and engage on a larger scale.

 This project enabled me to support community organisations and provide practical advice to enable them to strategically use these social and digital mediums for maximum campaign exposure for greater benefit.
-My focus is to assist the creative community and arts practitioners to use social media in a positive way to manage their profile.
+My focus is to facilitate the creative community and arts practitioners to use social media in a positive way to manage their profile.